 Recommendations for Reporting on Suicide

-While it is a myth that talking about suicide can cause someone to make an attempt, it is critical that any messaging or reporting that occurs around deaths by suicide is in line with current best practices, in order to prevent possible suicide contagion.
+While it is a myth that talking about suicide can cause someone to make an attempt, it is critical that any messaging or reporting that occurs around deaths by suicide follows best practices, in order to prevent the possibility of contagion.

-Especially dangerous are stories that explicitly describe the suicide method, use dramatic/ graphic headlines or images, and sensationalizes or glamorizes a death.
-Covering suicide carefully, however can change public misperceptions and encourage those who are vulnerable or at risk to seek help.
+Stories that explicitly describe the method of suicide used, use dramatizing or graphic headlines or images, or sensationalize or glamorize a death, can be dangerous.
+Covering suicide carefully, however, can change public misperceptions ad encourage those who are vulnerable or at risk to seek help.

 |Instead of This||Do This|

 |Big or sensationalistic headlines, or prominent placement (e.g., “Kurt Cobain Used Shotgun to Commit Suicide”).||Inform the audience without sensationalizing the suicide and minimize prominence (e.g., “Kurt Cobain Dead at 27”).|

 |Including photos/videos of the location or method of death, grieving family, friends, memorials or funerals.||Use school/work or family photo; include hotline logo or local crisis phone numbers.|

 |Describing recent suicides as an “epidemic, ” “skyrocketing,” or other strong terms.||Carefully investigate the most recent CDC data and use non-sensational words like “rise” or “higher.”|